jolana-veneny/nightmare/modules/00-intro/unit_01.md

 user@si485h-clone0:demo$ gcc -c -o hello.o hello.c
 ```

-This succeeds, and now we have an object file for `hello` and we need to
-provide more compiled code to complete the assembly process.
+This succeeds, and now we have an object file for `hello.o`.
+You can try to run `hello.o` but it won't work. `readelf` shows that it is a REL (Relocatable file).
+We need to provide more compiled code to complete the assembly process.
 Specifically, we need to provide code that fills in the `world()`
 function.